vincetiu8/zombie-game/Assets/_Documentation/Workflow.md

 1. Pull the branch locally.
 2. Test out the game.
 Do the actual changes line up with what you expected from the PR?
 Is anything off?
 Are there any bugs?
 	- Try and test edge cases: what if the player has no ammo left?
 Does it sync on multiplayer?
 3. Read every line of C# code.
 Comment on anything that differs from how you would implement the feature.
 	- If you don't understand something, leave a comment asking them to explain it.
 	- Comment on any repetition.
 	- Would this code be easy to build on in the future?
 How easy would it be to make a change?
 4. Add any comments about the game or non-script stuff in the review comment.
 5. If something is implemented well, say so!
 Don't just be critical!
 6. If everything looks good, approve it.
 Otherwise, request changes.

+If everything seems to break, don't immediately blame it on the PR.
+Instead, do these things first:

+- Check you've fetched **and** pulled the branch.
+On rider you need to press the blue arrow to fetch the repository before pulling.
+- Restart Rider and Unity
+	- Important if you're getting `Missing Reference` errors in Rider or any spam errors in Unity.